Instructions for Presenters (On-Site)

 Preparing your poster:

-• Posters need to be printed in advace by you as a presenter.
+- Posters need to be printed in advance by you as a presenter.
 We do not offer screens for digital presentation.
 Please print the poster in advance since on-site printing is not provided.

-• Posters should be regular A0 portrait-orientation size (84.1 cm x 118.9 cm).
-We do not provide official template of posters.
+- Posters should be regular A0 portrait-orientation size (84.1 cm x 118.9 cm).
+We do not provide an official template of posters.

 Presenting your poster:

-• Poster Sessions will take place at the Parterre level of the auditorium, as illustrated in the following map.
-We have volunteers that can guide you to the place.
+Poster Sessions will take place on the ground floor of the Conference Venue.
+We have volunteers who can guide you to the place.

 Please check which session your poster has been assigned to, and the number of your poster.

-• Posters should be stuck to the poster board using only dual-face sticking tape or similar tool.
+- We will provide the necessary material to attach the poster to the boards.
 Staples, pins, screws or any abrasive or perforating hardware are not permitted.
 Do not write or paint on the poster boards.

-• Posters can be displayed for the entire day your session belongs to.
+- Posters can be displayed for the entire day your session belongs to.
 Please remember to remove your poster at the end of the day.
 Otherwise, we will collect it for you.
+The collected posters will be available for you by the end of conference; if they are not collected, they will be disposed of.
+We do not offer sending of the left posters to any location.

-• Authors are requiredto stand by their posters during the whole session dedicated to their posters, but it is encouraged to be available for discussions during the day.
+- Authors are required to stand by their posters during the whole session dedicated to their posters, but they are also encouraged to be available for discussions during the day.